h4rm0n1c/stratagema/macro_stub/README.md

 # Macro Stub

 A single executable that reuses the original stratagem macro behavior with command-line flags instead of per-stratagem binaries.
 It preserves the old timing defaults (500 ms cast window, Control held unless explicitly disabled) while letting callers pick any stratagem code at runtime.
+The helper is intended for Windows/Wine builds; when invoked on other platforms it prints a notice instead of attempting to link native input libraries.

 ## Quick start
 Run the helper from a shell or from the future Stream Deck plugin: